Woolloongabba Police Station: Heritage listing

 Woolloongabba Police Station (former) was listed on the Queensland Heritage Register on 25 November 1994 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Constructed in 1912–13 as the first purpose built police station in Woolloongabba, this was the third premises to be used for a police station and demonstrates the development of Woolloongabba.
 The choice of the building as the Headquarters for the South Coast Police District, which was influenced by the central location of the building and the impending opening of the Story Bridge, is also important in demonstrating the pattern of development of the southern suburbs of Brisbane from the 1930s.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Evidence of the evolution of the role of police and police stations from the early twentieth century is visible in the building, in particular, the adaptation of the building from providing a predominantly accommodation function, to serving as an official base for extended police operations.

 The place is important because of its aesthetic significance.

-The former station, prominently located fronting Main Street, displays fine quality public architecture with a strong civic presence and contributes to the Main Street streetscape.
-The carefully articulated roof and use of materials, the siting of the rear building and its response to the original structure, illustrate competency in design and workmanship.
+The former Woolloongabba Police Station faces Main Street, served as a prominent feature of the local streetscape.
+Constructed with a dark brick lower level and a rendered lighter brick upper level, the two-storey front building features a prominent central section and a decorative roof spire.
+A multi-storey rear building extension is connected to the primary structure via an enclosed walkway.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The role of the building in providing an office and assembly yard for relief work during the 1930s, is also of social value.